amit-mittal/browser-extension-starter/README.md

 - Sample backend API service implemented: ApiService
 - TSLint and Prettier has been added
 - Watch mode so that automatically builds in case of changes
+- Explore if extension can get refreshed automatically in the browser
+- Added global error handling and integrated Sentry

 ## TODO

 - Setup webpack for generating chrome, firefox extensions
 - Add injectable services which are not specific to chrome, firefox
 - Write tests for the code
-- Explore if extension can get refreshed automatically in the browser
 - Jenkins job which pushes new code with new version to webstore
-- Steps to setup analytics, error collection, A/B testing, metrics collection
+- Steps to setup analytics, A/B testing, metrics collection
 - For extension popup, explore what should be done
 - Configure notifier which tells when project has been built or extension reloaded
 - Add proper documentation